 Water kimchi has a cleansing effect and is usually served as part of a heavy meal to help cleanse the palette between fatty or spicy dishes.
 The liquid in water kimchi is usually colorless but I decided to add watermelon radish to give it an appetizing pretty pink hue.
 Try it!

 I hope these 10 kimchi recipes with different vegetables make you fall in love with kimchi over and over again.
-Can you think of other vegetables that may be good as kimchi?
-Let me know in the comments below!
+And also check out my Kimchi 101 Guide and 10 ways to eat Kimchi post on how to cook with Kimchi.

 Let’s stay connected.
 FOLLOW ME on FACEBOOK, PINTEREST, and INSTAGRAM.
 You can also join my FACEBOOK GROUP where we share everything about Korean food, including cooking tips, with other Korean food enthusiasts just like you!